TriStar Motorsports: 2014

 For 2014, it was announced that Blake Koch would drive for TriStar full-time, splitting time between the No. 44 Toyota Camry and the No. 10 Toyota Camry.
 David Starr ran the majority of races with the team, with a best finish of 9th at Talladega.
 Various other drivers have run the No. 44, bringing sponsorship with them.
 These include Hal Martin, Paulie Harraka, Carlos Contreras, ARCA driver Will Kimmel, and Matt Frahm.

 Hal Martin returned to TriStar's No. 44 Toyota Camry for both races at Iowa Speedway in 2014.
-Stuart, FL based American Custom Yachts returned as a sponsor for the team (not appearing on the hood), as they did in Martin's first 10 races of 2013.
+Stuart, Florida– American Custom Yachts returned as a sponsor for the team (not appearing on the hood), as they did in Martin's first 10 races of 2013.
 Martin finished 26th and 28th in his two races respectively.

 Forty-four-year-old NASCAR veteran Carlos Contreras has raced all three road courses for TriStar in the No. 44 Toyota Camry with sponsors 38 Special and Voli and regular TriStar sponsor Ingersoll Rand.
 He posted a strong 15th place at Road America, a solid 23rd place at Watkins Glen International and finished 21st in his debut at the Mid-Ohio Sports Car Course in August.

 Twenty-six-year-old ARCA driver Will Kimmel, nephew of ARCA legend Frank Kimmel, will drive five races in the TriStar No. 44 Toyota Camry in 2014.
 Ingersoll Rand will serve as the primary sponsor for all five races.
 Kimmel finished 33rd in his debut at Phoenix and 22nd two races later at Bristol.
 Kimmel returned to the car in the fall races at Richmond, Chicago, and Charlotte.

 New Hampshire native Matt Frahm was announced as the driver at his hometown New Hampshire Motor Speedway in July for his tenth start in the Nationwide Series.
-Hudson, NH based Gilchrist Metal Fabricating Company funded the car.
-Frahm finished a sold 25th, but 5 laps down.
+Hudson, New Hampshire–based Gilchrist Metal Fabricating Company funded the car.
+Frahm finished a solid 25th, but 5 laps down.

 NASCAR Drive for Diversity graduate and New Jersey native Paulie Harraka drive the No. 44 Toyota Camry at home track Dover International Speedway in May.
 The Delaware Office of Highway Safety came on board with their "Click it or Ticket" campaign to raise awareness for traffic safety.
 Harraka qualified 22nd, and finished a solid 19th after battling back from a pit road incident with Brendan Gaughan.
 Notably, Harraka was involved in an incident the prior year at the Sonoma Cup race where his No. 52 Ford Fusion collided with the TriStar No. 19 Toyota Camry on pit road before the race even started.